 Be aware: Learning Abroad Center programs require a $50 application fee.
 This fee will be charged to your student account upon submission of an online application.

 US Passport holders require a visa to study on this program.
 In order to obtain a visa, you must have a valid passport.
-Due to COVID-19, passport processing times are currently delayed.
-If you do not have a passport, or your passport expires less than 6 months after your return date from your time abroad, apply for a new passport now, and pay for expedited processing.
+Current US passport processing times are longer than normal.
+If you do not have a passport, or your passport expires less than 6 months after your return date from your time abroad, apply for a new passport now.

 You will be charged a $50 application fee for each application you submit.